LiquidLogicLabs/markdown-mermaidjs-to-pdf/tests/samples/test-sample.md

 # Test Document for CI/CD Pipeline

-This is a test document used by the GitHub Actions CI/CD pipeline to verify that the markdown-to-pdf converter works correctly.
+This is a test document used by the GitHub Actions CI/CD pipeline to verify that the markdown-mermaidjs-to-pdf converter works correctly.

 ## Features to Test